glshlee/glshlee/README.md

 👋 Hi, I’m SeungHoon Lee.

 I'm an engineer at Kakao Pay.
-I make a personal finance mangement software.
+And I make a personal finance mangement software.

 Previously I worked at LG Electronics.